What is panna cotta?

 Passion fruit panna cotta

 Passion fruit panna cotta is a special variations with a tropical twist of tangy and sweet flavor from passion fruit.
-The dessert consists of a silky smooth custard-like mixture made from whipping cream, sugar, gelatin, and vanilla.
+The dessert consists of a silky smooth custard-like mixture made from whipping cream, sugar and gelatin.
 Once set, it is topped with a luscious layer of passion fruit coulis, made from fresh passion fruit pulp and sugar, which adds a burst of tropical fruity flavors to the delicate creaminess of the dessert.

 Ingredients